-To test the integration of AuthPoint and Google G Suite, you can authenticate with a mobile token on your mobile device.
+To test AuthPoint MFA with Google Workspace, you can authenticate with a mobile token on your mobile device.
 You can choose any method (one-time password, QR code, or push).

 In this example, we show the push authentication method (users receive a push notification in the mobile app that they must approve to authenticate).

-In a web browser, go to the Google G Suite URL.
+- In a web browser, go to accounts.google.com.